 |Civilian Education System (CES)|

 The Civilian Education System (CES) is the foundation of the Army's leader development program for all Army Civilians, providing progressive and sequential education courses throughout their careers.
-CES is centrally funded by HQDA G-37/Training Directorate for most permanent Army Civilians, including but not limited to general schedule (GS), General Grade (GG), non-appropriated fund (NAF), local national (LN) and wage schedule (WG/WL/WS) employees.
+CES courses are centrally funded by the HQDA G-37/Training Directorate for most permanent Army Civilians, including but not limited to general schedule (GS), General Grade (GG), non-appropriated fund (NAF), local national (LN) and wage schedule (WG/WL/WS) employees.
 CES leadership courses, or designated equivalent courses, are required for all Army Civilians.
 Employees should identify attendance at the CES course for which they are eligible in their Individual Development Plans (IDP).

 More information on CES courses, as well as instructions on how to enroll can be found on the Civilian Training and Leader Development website at